the-virtual-brain/tvb-root/tvb_library/tvb/simulator/backend_cpp/notes/implementation_plan.md

 - A single supported simulation path working end-to-end.

 Progress note:
-- The current generated path supports a real native run for the narrow case of one `MontbrioPazoRoxin` subnetwork with `HeunDeterministic`, single mode, no projections, and chunked monitor-like output.
+- The current generated path supports real native runs for single-subnetwork, single-mode, `HeunDeterministic` specs using expression-based model dfuns.
-- This step remains in progress because the intended runtime/generated-code split is not complete and coupling/projection support is still absent.
+  It supports no-projection runs and the first constrained intra-projection path described in Step 7.
+- The generated module delegates the simulation loop to `runtime/runtime.hpp` and exposes the compiled entrypoint through `pybind11`.

 Exit criteria:
 - The first generated module runs a real simulation from Python and returns arrays.